Laurie J. Patterson

 Laurie J. Patterson is an American author and computer science professor.
 Her books focus on the lyricists of the Tin Pan Alley era.
 She has also published articles on gender and technology.

 Biography

 Patterson was born in Westbrook, Minnesota.
 She attended the University of Minnesota receiving a Bachelor of Arts in Biology and a Master of Education in Training and development focusing on Information Technology training.
 She received her Doctor of Education from Nova Southeastern University in Computer Information Technology.

-Patterson is an Associate Professor in Department of Computer Science at the University of North Carolina Wilmington.
+Patterson is a professor in Department of Computer Science at the University of North Carolina Wilmington.
 From 2013-2017, she served as the Department Chair.